nellogan/MakefileExamples/readme.md

     Simple -- File structure: bin, build, include, src, and test (where test mimics parent structure).
 File structure will not change much in further stages.
 More liberal use of variables.
 Introduction of make functions such as wildcard, patterns such as globs(*), patterns(%), and automatic variables such as $<.
-Test directory contains its own makefile that is invoked from Stage1 makefile i.e., recursive make.
+Test directory contains its own makefile that is invoked from Stage1 makefile i.e. recursive make.
 UnitTestRunner bundles all unit tests as a single executable.
 Use of a shell conditional if statement under the "test:" target.

     Automated testing is introduced.
-Accomplished by setting the prerequisite of the build target to include the test target, i.e., build: test $(MAIN_EXECUTABLE).
+Accomplished by setting the prerequisite of the build target to include the test target, i.e. build: test $(MAIN_EXECUTABLE).
 This forces the build target to only be completed after all tests are built and returned successfully.
 If any of the tests fail, makefile will exit: $(MAIN_EXECUTABLE) will not be compiled.